 If you have extra time in Switzerland, I’d suggest spending it in (listed in order of priority): Murten and Bern, Zürich, Lausanne and the Lake Geneva area, Lugano (relaxing) or the Luzern area (day trips).
 For a short trip of a week or so, I’d just focus on the Berner Oberland, Luzern, and Bern.

-Rail Pass: The best rail pass for this itinerary is a Swiss Pass, specifically the 15-consecutive-day saverpass.
+Rail Pass: The best rail pass for this itinerary is a Swiss Travel Pass, specifically for 15 consecutive days.
 This pass doesn’t cover mountain lifts, but it does earn you a 50 percent discount on most of them.

 By Car: Although this itinerary is designed for public transportation, it can be done by car with a few modifications.
 Obviously, you won’t take the scenic rail trips.
 Instead, drive from Appenzell straight to the Pontresina area, then continue through Tirano and on to Lugano (via Lake Como in Italy).
 From Lugano, drive to Zermatt (crossing again through Italy) and resume the above itinerary, visiting Luzern at the end before returning to Zürich.
 The French Swiss countryside and the area around Murten merit more time if you have a car.